Search

 Centrifugal pump diagram

 Centrifugal pumps are classified as a rotary dynamic type of pumps in which a dynamic pressure is developed which enables the lifting of liquids from a low datum height source to a higher position.
 The basic principle on which a centrifugal pump works is that when a certain mass of liquid is made to rotate by an external force, it is thrown away from the central axis of rotation and a centrifugal head is impressed which enables it to rise to a higher level.
 Now if more liquid is constantly made available at the centre of rotation, a continuous supply of liquid at a higher level may be ensured.
-Since in these pumps the lifting of the liquid is due to centrifugal action, these pumps are called centrifugal pumps.
+Since in these pumps, the lifting of the liquid is due to centrifugal action, these pumps are called centrifugal pumps.
 In addition to the centrifugal action, as the liquid passes through the revolving wheel or impeller, its angular momentum changes, which also results in increasing the pressure of the liquid.

 (i) Centrifugal pumps,